Table of contents

 • Provides detailed information about a site’s performance, accessibility, best practices and SEO.

-Optimizing JavaScript and CSS loading has a significant impact on SEO, mainly by reducing page load times and improving user experience.
-Faster page loading improves metrics such as Largest Contentful Paint (LCP), which are part of Core Web Vitals, affecting search engine ranking.
+Optimizing JavaScript and CSS loading significantly impacts SEO, mainly by reducing page load times and improving user experience.
+Faster page loading improves metrics such as Largest Contentful Paint (LCP), which are part of Core Web Vitals and affect search engine ranking.
 Optimization includes minifying files, removing unnecessary code, using asynchronous or deferred JavaScript loading, and using critical CSS at the top of the page.
-All of these contribute to faster page rendering, which is crucial for SEO.
+These contribute to faster page rendering, which is crucial for SEO.

 Content duplication